combatopera/aridity/README.md

 : Use the dot directive to include config from another file:
 . /path/to/other/config.arid
+: Thus you can factor out any config that's common to multiple deployments, and override as needed.
 : It's possible (but maybe not so useful) to include under a non-trivial path: other stuff . /path/to/other/config.arid
 : There is no default context for relative paths, you must set cwd up-front as inclusion is not lazy: